 Training with free weights and machines will give you the primary functional; strength specific to trekking that will help a lot in the mountains.
 Exercises such as lunges, squats, step ups, pull ups, rowing, pushups and bench presses will help you with the strengthening condition.

 Hike on steep trails while increasing your backpack weight on each outing until you reach your target backpack weight.
 If possible try to ascend 600 to 1000 meters carrying around 8 to 10 kilos in your backpack.
 Gaining about 300 meters in height per hour is good; make sure you have at least 2 liters – (preferably in a Camelback or similar container) of water with you during this hike.

 Breathing exercises can be very helpful.
 Yoga is another excellent way to prepare and condition you for a trek.

 One technique that can be useful for altitude climbing is to go up a steep hill or sets of stairs that allows you to climb continuously for few minutes at a time.
 Push yourself as hard while ascending and recover on your descent, repeat this for 30-60 minutes.

-Last but not least it is absolutely important to have a positive outlook in life and don’t forget to pack your sense of humor.
-This training will help you for your trekking holidays in Nepal, Bhutan, India and Tibet.
+Last but not least it is absolutely important to have a positive outlook on life and don’t forget to pack your sense of humor.
+This training will help you for your trekking holidays in Nepal, Bhutan, India, and Tibet.